sarmini1/mastermind/README.md

 you shouldn't need to do anything else here and you can move onto the "Configuring Application and Installing Dependencies" subsection below.

-**Note:** As a backup, I've also created a free PostgreSQL database for the game that you can access if you cannot install PostgreSQL to your machine.
+**Note:** As a backup, I've also created a free PostgreSQL database for the game that you can access **only if you do not have and cannot install PostgreSQL to your machine**.
 This database is hosted by ElephantSQL and you can use it by including the below value as the `DATABASE_URL` value in your `.env` file:

 `postgresql://gcjavyyz:1X4e_glMQc03n-ZItXY5BtbC81l3ldm_@bubble.db.elephantsql.com/gcjavyyz`

 If you do use this database url, you'll need to also input it as the value for the `TEST_DATABASE_URL` environmental variable in the `.env` file in order to run the tests!
 Of course, running tests on the main dev database isn't ideal, but this data isn't precious!

+If you do use this database url, please note that you will **not** need to create any of the tables in the database outlined in the "Creating the Database Tables" subsection below.

 ### Mac